monkoose/matchparen.nvim/README.md

 - doesn't recolor characters of floating windows
 - and others

-It is also much faster (~10 times in my synthetic tests) in treesitter parsed buffers and without any spikes, so highlighting of matched brackets should not exceed 2-3ms and in most cases it is less then 0.2ms on my laptop.
-In buffers that are not parsed by treesitter it is still faster when cursor is not at matching bracket at the same ~10 times, but on matched it is still take almost the same time as default plugin and in some situations with high spikes of 100ms+ to highlighting matched brackets (once again the same as default), mostly because of slow `synstack()` function.
+It is also much faster (5-10 times in my synthetic tests).

 ### Installation